 Potentially Significant Impact Less 1 han Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
 A significant impact would occur only if the Proposed Project of the above issues.
 The Proposed Project is located in a devel significant impacts with respect to biological resources or Ca Proposed Project would not have the potential to degrade the any fish or wildlife species (endangered or otherwise), or elim of California history or pre-history.
-As discussed in Section would not substantially reduce the habitat of fish or wildlife species below self-sustaining levels, threaten to eliminate a plant or at the range of a rare or endangered plant or animal.
+As discussed in Section would not substantially reduce the habitat of fish or wildlife species welf-sustaining levels, threaten to eliminate a plant or at the range of a rare or endangered plant or animal.
 However, the breeding season of species protected by the MBTA or Fibird nests.
-Such activities may include removal of exiting vertical mestion 5.
+Such activities may include removal of exiting velocities.
+Such activities may include this potential impin Section 5.
 Cultural Resources, development of the Propose change in the significance of a historical resource; however, be and tribal resources, and paleontological materials, as well a earthwork activities begin, the Proposed Project shall adhere and TCR-2.
-As such, the Proposed Project's impacts would mitigation. loped urban a alifornia's his e quality of the ninate import.
-4. Biological becies, cause nimal common construction ash and Game egetation and pact to a less ed Project we ecause the pro- as human re- to Mitigatio area and would story or pre-hi he environment tant examples al Resources, the a fish or wildli- unity, reduce the a-related activities.
-The de Code may reduce than significant bould not cause resence or absentances.
-The mains, cannot the Measure CU I have no unristory.
-There nt, reduce or of the major the Proposed fe population he number of ties that occuesult in take Therefore, Mont level.
-As one a substantial ence of archance of archance the determination of the proposed fermination of the determination of the proposed fermination of the proposed ferm mitigated fore, the threaten reperiods deproject in to drop or restrict in during of active litigation discussed adverse eological med until , TCR-1 b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+As such, the Proposed Project's impacts would mitigation. oped urban a alifornia's his e quality of the ninate important desired.
+Biological becies, cause nimal commit construction ash and Game egetation and pact to a less ed Project we ecause the propertant of the to Mitigation area and would story or pre-hi he environment tant examples al Resources, to a fish or wildli- unity, reduce to a-related activity to Code may red d structures.
+It than significant bould not cause resence or absentants, cannot in Measure CU I have no unristory.
+There it, reduce or of the major the Proposed fe population he number of ties that occuesult in take Therefore, Mont level.
+As one a substantial ence of archance of archance the determination of the control of the determination of the determination of the control of the determination of the determinati mitigated fore, the threaten reperiods deproject in to drop or restrict in during of active litigation discussed adverse eological med until , TCR-1 b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?